Espionage724/Windows/README.md

-This project contains various batch files for Windows that I use on my deployed systems.
+This project contains various batch files for Windows that I use on some of my deployed systems.
+I try to keep batch files as-simple as possible and focused on a specific task, instead of presenting a massive script file with user-input.

 My Gist here may be more up-to-date: https://gist.github.com/Espionage724/7d0cdd8c2ac09ec7cdfab85d62ff49e6